Heart Attitudes – How to Heal Our Hearts

 Heart Attitudes

-I prayed about the matter and not long afterwards I was fishing and he came riding in.
+I prayed about the matter, and not long after, I was fishing when he came riding in.

 for they shall obtain mercy.

 It is all too common to see bitter, unforgiving, and unmerciful people in church.
-Remember the story Jesus told that is titled “The Unmerciful Servant?”
-Jesus is teaching about forgiveness and links mercy with forgiveness.
-This servant was forgiven a massive dept that should have imprisoned him and put his family in bondage forever.
-However, after being forgiven, he would not forgive a small debt someone owed him?
+Remember the story Jesus told titled “The Unmerciful Servant?”
+Jesus is teaching about forgiveness and linking mercy with forgiveness.
+This servant was forgiven a massive debt that should have imprisoned him and put his family in bondage forever.
+However, after being forgiven, he would not forgive a small debt someone owed him.
 Here is what Jesus said.

 Matthew 18:33-35